-The Company has Executive Employment Agreements with each of the executive officers, including those named in the summary compensation table.
-Such agreements provide for such officers to receive certain benefits if, within the eighteen-month period following a change of control of the Company, they resign for good reason or are terminated by the Company or its successor other than for cause (a "qualifying resignation or termination") and such officers sign a standard release.
+The Company has entered into Executive Employment Agreements with each of the executive officers, including those named in the summary compensation table.
+Such agreements provide for such officers to receive certain benefits if, within the eighteen-month period following a change of control of the Company, the executive officer resigns for good reason or is terminated by the Company or its successor other than for cause (a "qualifying resignation or termination") and such officers sign a standard release of claims with the Company.

-"Good reason" includes a material reduction in salary or benefits other than a reduction affecting Company employees; a material decrease in duties or responsibilities; relocation of the place of employment to a location more than fifty miles from the Company's location at the time of the change in control; or failure of the successor entity to assume and perform under the Executive Employment Agreement.
+"Good reason" includes a material reduction in salary; a material decrease in duties or responsibilities; a material decrease in the duties or responsibilities of the supervisor to whom the executive officer is required to report; a material decrease in the budget over which the executive officer has authority; relocation of the place of employment to a location more than fifty miles from the Company's location at the time of the change in control; or a material breach of the Executive Employment Agreement by the Company or its successor.

-"Cause" includes failure to perform the duties of the job other than due to physical or mental illness; engaging in conduct that is materially injurious to the Company or constitutes gross misconduct; material breach of terms of the Executive Employment Agreement; material breach of Company policies that have been adopted by the Board of Directors; conviction of a felony; or fraud against the Company.
+"Cause" includes failure to substantially perform the duties of the job other than due to physical or mental illness; engaging in conduct that is materially injurious to the Company or constitutes gross misconduct; material breach of the Executive Employment Agreement by the executive officer; material breach of Company policies that have been adopted by the Board of Directors; conviction of a felony; or fraud against the Company.

-Upon a qualifying resignation or termination, Dr. Wolff, Ms. Surrey-Barbari and Dr. Morgans will become entitled to receive: continuing severance payments at a rate equal to their base salary for a period of eighteen months; a lump sum payment equal to their full target annual bonus; acceleration in full of vesting of options for Company Common Stock held by them; the lapse in full of the Company's right of repurchase with respect to unvested restricted shares of the Company's Common Stock held by them; and continued employee benefits until the earlier of eighteen months following the date of termination or resignation or the date they obtain employment with generally similar employee benefits.
-In the event that such payments constitute "parachute payments" within the meaning of Section 280G of the Internal Revenue Code and become subject to the excise tax imposed under Section 4999 of the Internal Revenue Code, the Executive Employment Agreements of Dr. Wolff, Ms. Surrey-Barbari and Dr. Morgans state that the benefit amount may be reduced so that no portion of the payment is subject to the excise tax.
+Upon a qualifying resignation or termination, Ms. Barbari, Dr. Morgans, Dr. Rabson and Dr. Wolff will become entitled to receive: continuing severance payments at a rate equal to their base salary for a period of eighteen months; a lump sum payment equal to their full target annual bonus; acceleration in full of vesting of options for Common Stock held by them; the lapse in full of the Company's right of repurchase with respect to unvested restricted shares of Common Stock held by them; and continued employee benefits until the earlier of eighteen months following the date of termination or resignation or the date they obtain employment with generally similar employee benefits.
+In the event that such payments constitute "parachute payments" within the meaning of Section 280G of the Internal Revenue Code and become subject to the excise tax imposed under Section 4999 of the Internal Revenue Code, the Executive Employment Agreements of Ms. Barbari, Dr. Morgans, Dr. Rabson and Dr. Wolff each provide that the benefit amount may be reduced so that no portion of the payment is subject to the excise tax.